sibelius-notes/sibelius-notes.github.io/md/1209/music370.md

 This is the week after reading week.
 It serves as a break thus it's a lighter week.

 A local tonic can be confirmed briefly within the phrase within the phrase as a momentary inflection or prolonged as a more emphatic event - the process of *tonicization*.
 A local tonic can also be established at the phrase cadence or prolonged into the cadence, where it offers a more serious challenge to the primary tonic - the process of *phrase modulation*.
 Or, a local tonic can be extended in duration to govern an entire section of the music, creating a secondary tonal region that presents a significant opposition to the primary key: this process is called **formal modulation**.
+## T3B-07
+First one: start in f# minor, ends in relative major.
+Second one: F major, ends in V.